Skip to Content

 How we made our first duck house

-We have a pretty big scrap wood pile out by our shed so we decided to save money and build our duck house entirely out of scrap wood.
-Is it the most beautiful duck house ever?
-No, but it was nearly free and it keeps our ducks warm & safe so it works for me!
+We had a pretty big scrap wood pile so we decided to save money and build our duck house entirely out of scrap wood.
+Was it the most beautiful duck house ever?
+No, but it was nearly free and kept our ducks warm & safe.

-We only plan on raising two ducks.
+We only planned on raising two ducks.
 Famous last words right?
-We are making our house 2 feet x 4 feet and about 4 feet high.
-We started by cutting out the floor and then the framework for the walls.
-We didn’t have any big sheets of plywood in our scrap pile, so we had to piece together smaller pieces to cover the walls.
+We made our first duck house 2 feet x 4 feet and about 4 feet high.
 We laid everything out on the ground before screwing it all together.
+Below you can see how we laid out the front and back walls and floor.
+We didn’t have any big sheets of plywood in our scrap pile, so we had to piece together smaller pieces of wood to cover the walls.

-Once the pieces were all cut, we assembled the frame and screwed on the plywood.
-We attached the bottom of the back wall to the floor with hinges so we could have a large, drop down access door for cleaning and collecting eggs.
-Don’t forget you need to have human access to the house!
-We used a window sash lock & a spring loaded eye hook to keep the door closed and predator proof.
+Once the pieces were all cut, we assembled the frame and screwed on the random plywood pieces.
+We attached the bottom of the back wall to the floor with hinges so we could have a large, drop-down access door for cleaning and collecting eggs.
+Don’t forget to include human access when building your duck house!
+We used a window sash lock & a spring-loaded eye hook to keep the door closed and predator-proof.

 The chickens thought it was perfect just the way it is – no ducks needed.